-Chrysler began his own company in 1924, and it was soon successful enough to absorb Maxwell Motors and became the third largest auto maker in the United States.
+Chrysler began his own company in 1924.
+It was soon successful enough to absorb Maxwell Motors and became the third largest auto maker in the United States.
 Walter Chrysler became a hometown Kansas boy that went on to enormous success.
-Kansans back home in Ellis and Wamego remembered him fondly even years after he had left the Kansas plains.
+Kansans back home in Ellis and Wamego remembered him fondly, even years after he had left the Kansas plains.
 One Ellis man interviewed in the 1960's remembered Chrysler as simply a "hard worker and a good guy."
-Today his boyhood home still stands in Ellis as a tribute to a young man who wanted nothing more than to work on engines but who became one the pioneers of the American automobile industry.
+Today, his boyhood home still stands in Ellis as a tribute to a young man who wanted nothing more than to work on engines but who became one of the pioneers of the American automobile industry.